hzeller/rpi-gpio-dma-demo/README.md

 use DMA you need the mailbox implementation; for that note the Broadcom copyright header with permissive license in [mailbox.h](./mailbox.h).

-You can compile this for Raspberry Pi 1 or 2 by passing the `PI_VERSION` variable when compiling
+You can compile this for Raspberry Pi 1 or 2,3 by passing the `PI_VERSION` variable when compiling

      PI_VERSION=1 make
-     PI_VERSION=2 make
+     PI_VERSION=2 make  # works for Pi 2 and 3

 The resulting program gives you a set of 6 experiments to conduct.
 By default, it toggles GPIO 14 (which is pin 8 on the Raspberry Pi header).